ioos/registry/README.md

 </catalog>
 ```
 and you wanted all the content to be harvested, you would not submit the top level catalog (which would harvest nothing).
-A top level URL that would not be harvestd looks like
+A top level URL looks like
   * http://ra.org/thredds/catalog/catalog.xml.
 Instead you would submit the two child catalogs for harvesting.
 An example of a child catalog URL would be like this
   * http://ra.org/thredds/catalog/content/catalog.xml.